Kwangyun/Kwangyun.github.io/_posts/2023-05-22-BruteForce.md

 | Path        | http://127.0.0.1/vulnerabilities/brute/?username=admin&password=1234&Login=Login |

 ## Vulnerabiltiy Explanation
-A brute force attack is systematically trying out all possible combinations of password or username into a system until a valid credentials is found.
-The purpose of a brute force attack is to gain unauthorized access into a system.
-This could not only lead to loss of sensetive data, but also a possible privilege escalation for the attacker.
-If the breached credentials has admin level access, this could signify an entire take over of a system.
+A brute force attack systematically tries out all possible combinations of passwords or usernames on a system until valid credentials are found.
+The purpose of a brute force attack is to gain unauthorized access to a system.
+This not only risks the loss of sensitive data but also opens the possibility of privilege escalation for the attacker.
+If the compromised credentials have admin-level access, it could result in a complete takeover of the system.

-The DVWA /vulnerabilities/brute URL is vulnerable to user authentication brute force attack, as it does not have security measures in place.
+The DVWA /vulnerabilities/brute URL is vulnerable to user authentication brute force attacks, as it lacks adequate security measures.

-We were able to sucessfully attain the password for the 'admin' account and gain access to the 'Protected Admin Area'
+We were able to successfully obtain the password for the `admin` account and gain access to the `Protected Admin Area` \

 ## Proof of Concept
 For POC, we will make use of the Hydra tool for brute forcing the following login page.